-During Fiscal 2015, we sourced approximately 27% of our total goods from China, approximately 16% from Bangladesh, approximately 16% from Vietnam and approximately 12% from Indonesia.
+During Fiscal 2016, we purchased approximately 98% of our total merchandise directly without the aid of third party commissioned buying agents.
+We source from a well-diversified sourcing base including approximately 21% of our total goods from China, approximately 20% from Bangladesh, approximately 15% from Indonesia and approximately 11% from Vietnam.
 No other country accounted for 10% or more of our production.